filecoin-project/filecoin-docs/content/en/mine/how-mining-works.md

 ---
-title: 'How mining works'
+title: How storage providing works
-description: 'Filecoin mining involves accepting deals and honoring them by inserting proofs in the chain.
-This provides an overview of the mining process.'
+description: 'Filecoin storage providing involves accepting deals and honoring them by inserting proofs in the chain.
+This provides an overview of the process.'
 breadcrumb: 'How mining works'
 ---

 {{< alert icon="tip" >}}**ProtoSchool tutorial available**
-Take a look at the [Filecoin Tutorial over at ProtoSchool](https://proto.school/verifying-storage-on-filecoin) to get a better understanding of how mining works.
+Take a look at the [Filecoin Tutorial over at ProtoSchool](https://proto.school/verifying-storage-on-filecoin) to get a better understanding of how storage providing works.
 {{< /alert >}}

 In most blockchain protocols, "miners" are the participants on the network that do the work necessary to advance the blockchain and maintain its validity.
 For providing these services, miners are compensated in the native cryptocurrency.
 The term "miner" emerged in the initial Proof-of-Work era, comparing the work done by hardware miners using computational power to secure blockchains with that of gold miners who expended vast physical resources for a chance at a large payout.